-Hudson Valley Advance Directives Attorney
+Hudson Valley Advance Directive lawyer

 Advance directives are legally valid instructions to ensure your wishes are carried out if you become incapacitated.
 New York State recognizes two types of advance directives that will protect your medical rights.
 Our attorneys at Letterio & Haug, LLP can help you construct either type to ensure your document is legally sound and enforceable.